dmbarbour/glas/docs/GlasProg.md

 ### Logging

         a:((%an.log Chan MsgSel), Operation)

-        type Chan is AST of form d:Name
-          # naming conventions apply

-        type MsgSel : Env -> Sel                    # where
+        type MsgSel : Env -> Sel
-          (%cond (%br %pass Sel %fail)) : Program

-        type Msg is plain old glas data, often a Text

-Logging overlays Operation.
-When Operation is a no-op (`%pass`), this reduces to conventional one-off logging.
-However, more generally, we may recompute messages when Operation yields or halts on error, heuristically at checkpoints or stable failure.
-Periodic or random sampling is also viable, perhaps heuristically tuning frequency based on performance.
-This behavior may be configurable per Chan, a precision versus performance decision.

-Due to this overlay structure, it is useful to render logs as a time-varying tree structure.
-Instead of a simple stream of text, a log should be serialized as a stream of events on a tree, e.g. add and remove nodes.
-Non-deterministic choice adds another dimension to this tree, at least insofar as options are evaluated in parallel.

-Messages are computed within hierarchical transactions that are aborted after extracting the message.
-MsgSel may destructively inspect registers and data stack in scope, or invoke atomic operations as a 'what if'.
-However, data stack is a special case: it is in scope only when Operation is `%pass`, in which case MsgSel has the same access as the surrounding Program.

-The runtime provides the Env argument.
-Exact contents depend on runtime version and configuration-provided adapters, but should de facto stabilize.
-The role of Env is to provide reflection APIs, e.g. to read $src, inspect the call stack or data stack, or query configured Chan settings.
-Configured Chan settings are fully arbitrary, e.g. preferred language, accepted format, level of detail, and degree of sarcasm.
-Many queries can be completed at compile-time, allowing for partial evaluation and specialization of logging code.

-If MsgSel uses non-deterministic choice, the runtime may generate all possible messages (subject to configuration).
-With runtime support, users may configure a non-deterministic choice of Chan settings, such that we log multiple versions of messages.
+        type Chan is an embeded string

+MsgSel can fail if there is no message, or return a primary message on the data stack.
+Extensible outputs are feasible through APIs in the Env argument.
+Instead of insisting that MsgSel is a 'pure' computation, we leverage transactions and simply undo writes performed during evaluation.
+If non-deterministic, we can log multiple possible messages.

+Note that logging overlays an Operation.
+If Operation is a no-op (`%pass`), this behaves like one-off logging.
+But, in the general case, we can 'animate' the log - recompute messages at several steps.
+MsgSel cannot directly view updates to the data stack, but we can provide reflection APIs through the Env argument.

+Instead of a flat stream of text, log output might be modeled as a stream of updates to a logical tree structure, including branches for stable non-deterministic choice.
+Something like this should align better with transaction loops.

+To support ad hoc configuration, there may be per-Chan settings with guidance from both user configuration and application settings.
+Additionally, for dynamic settings, we could support per-Chan registers managed via 'sys.refl.log.\*' or similar.
+MsgSel could be conditional on these settings and registers, allowing for flexible control.

 ### Tracing (TBD)

+Instead of user-defined messages, why not record enough to fully replay an Operation?
+Cost.
+That's why.
+But it's still a useful tool in the box.

         a:((%an.trace Chan BucketSel), Operation)

-We can ask the runtime to record sufficient information to replay a computation.
-This is expensive, so we might configure tracing (per Chan) to perform random samples or something, switching between traced and untraced versions of the code.
+BucketSel roughly returns an identifier for the 'bucket' where a trace is stored, if any, so we can control tracing dynamically.

 What information do we need?

-* input registers - initial, updates after yield
+* input registers and relevant stack state
-* input register updates and return values from calling untraced methods
+* updates to registers and stack after calls to untraced methods
-* stream of non-deterministic choices and scheduling for replay
+* recording of non-deterministic choices and scheduling for replay
-  * distinguish backtracked choices to allow skipping them
 * for long-running traces, heuristic checkpoints for timeline scrubbing
 * for convenience, complete representation of subprogram being traced
-  * content-addressed for structure sharing
-* consider adding contextual stack of log messages etc.
+* association with log outputs and other features

 I think this won't be easy to implement, but it may be worthwhile.

-BucketSel is just a means to conditionally disable tracing.
-Similar to MsgSel except only evaluated once, and the returned bucket(s) are simply dynamic indices for lookup.

 ### Debug Views